 Tapestry crochet is a technique for creating multicolored fabrics that include mid-row color changes.
-I enjoy using it as a means to crochet colorwork patterns without creating any floats (strands of yarn) across the back of the work.
+It is used to crochet colorwork patterns without creating any floats (strands of yarn) across the back of the work.

 Begin Carrying the Second Color of Yarn

-For example, if I'm doing tapestry crochet with two colors, as I am in this pattern, I usually begin carrying the second color from the very beginning.
-I do so because I've found that this gives me the most consistent gauge throughout the design, from start to finish.
+When doing tapestry crochet with two colors, you can begin carrying the second color from the very beginning.
+This can give you the most consistent gauge throughout the design, from start to finish.
 It also gives a more consistent look throughout the piece.

 There are crocheters who approach it differently; they will not begin carrying their second color until they absolutely need to, which is several stitches before the actual color change takes place.
 That approach is fine too; it saves a little bit of yarn to do it that way.
 However, depending on your pattern, it might give you an inconsistent look, and you might also end up with differences in gauge between the places where you carried yarns and the places where you didn't.

-In the photo at left, you can see that I am holding the white yarn parallel (er, sort of parallel) to my starting chain.
-The goal is to work my single crochet stitches in blue yarn while sandwiching the white yarn inside of my blue stitches.
-This will allow me to keep my white yarn easily accessible when I want to switch colors and begin crocheting with it, and the white yarn will also not be making a mess across the back of the work.
+Hold the white yarn parallel to your starting chain.
+The goal is to work single crochet stitches in blue yarn while sandwiching the white yarn inside of the blue stitches.
+This will allow you to keep the white yarn easily accessible when you want to switch colors and begin crocheting with it, and the white yarn will also not be making a mess across the back of the work.

-To begin the single crochet stitch, I'm going to insert my crochet hook into the second chain from my hook, and then I'm going to grab the blue yarn with the hook, as pictured at left.
-As I do this, the white yarn is still going to be parallel to my chain; the goal is for it to be sandwiched inside my stitch when I am finished.Continue to 5 of 21 below.
+To begin the single crochet stitch, insert the crochet hook into the second chain from the hook, and then grab the blue yarn with the hook.
+As you do this, the white yarn is still going to be parallel to the chain; the goal is for it to be sandwiched inside the stitch when you are finished.Continue to 5 of 18 below.

 Begin the Next Single Crochet Stitch

 Next comes another single crochet stitch in blue yarn, just like the first.
-I'm going to continue holding my white yarn parallel to, and slightly above, my foundation chain.
-Here you can see that I've inserted my crochet hook into the next chain stitch in my foundation chain, and I'm getting ready to grab the yarn and pull it up through the chain.
-Notice that my crochet hook goes underneath the white yarn during this process, and when I grab the yarn to pull it through the foundation chain, I'll also be pulling it underneath the white yarn at the same time.Continue to 9 of 21 below.
+Continue holding the white yarn parallel to, and slightly above, my foundation chain.
+Notice that the crochet hook goes underneath the white yarn and when you grab the yarn to pull it through the foundation chain, you will also be pulling it underneath the white yarn at the same time.Continue to 9 of 18 below.

-I had my husband take a picture of the view looking directly down at my hands after I've pulled the yarn through the foundation chain.
-As you are crocheting, this is not the view you'd normally have of your own work (unless you were to crane your neck and / or purposely rotate your work slightly.)
-But I want you to see this view because it gives you a clear idea of what's going on with the yarns; you can see how that white yarn is sandwiched into the first single crochet stitch, and you can see how it's about to get sandwiched into the stitch I'm working on.
+This view looks directly down after you have pulled the yarn through the foundation chain.
+It gives you a clear idea of what's going on with the yarns; you can see how that white yarn is sandwiched into the first single crochet stitch, and you can see how it's about to get sandwiched into the stitch you are working on.

-If you look at that blue yarn which I'm manipulating with my left hand, you can imagine what will happen to it when I grab it with the crochet hook, and then pull it through the two active loops on my hook.
-See what's going on here?
+If you look at that blue yarn which is being manipulated with the left hand, you can imagine what will happen to it when you grab it with the crochet hook, and then pull it through the two active loops on the hook.

 The Second Single Crochet Stitch Is Complete

-Now I've pulled the yarn through to complete the single crochet stitch.
+Now you have pulled the yarn through to complete the single crochet stitch.